 Quadrifoglio Gallery also features a large selection of antique Fereghan Sarouk carpets and antique Tabriz carpets, two other types of finely woven antique Persian carpets that are popular in the traditional interiors in the Boston, MA area.

+Few genuine antique Persian carpets have pastel palettes.
+It is the occasional antique Sultanabad carpet, antique Bakshaish carpet or antique Tabriz carpet that might have originally featured light sky blues, celadon green or camel as the primary colors, though antique Fereghan Sarouk rugs and antique Mohtashem Kashan rugs, such as the one pictured to the left, do fairly often have ivory fields with, generally, stronger ancillary colors.
+Most antique Persian rugs found on the internet that have pale, washed out coloration have been chemically washed with a harsh process referred to as an “antique wash”.
 Some Oriental rug dealers try to masquerade as Boston area dealers on the internet.
 Do not be fooled.
+Many of these “antique washed” rugs are from the 1920s and 1930s and originally had red fields that turn yellow or navy blue fields that turn grey-blue with a harsh chemical wash.
 A firm selling a vast amount of “antique washed” Persian carpets, where the carpets have been given heavy chemical treatments that wipe out the color and often destroy the foundation of the carpet, would be unlikely to last in the New England market for long.
 In Boston, quality and not just “a trendy look” is a long tradition.

 Above: An antique Persian Bidjar rug with the classical Herati design that has its antecedents in 16th century Safavid Dynasty carpets.
 Antique Bidjar rugs are referred to as “The Iron Rug Of Persia”, due to their dense construction which makes them exceedingly durable even in high traffic area.
 This antique Bidjar dates to circa 1910 and measures approximately 4.1 x 6.8